Diego-0110/diflusion-back-end/README.md

 ## Usage guide

-Every terminal ('control', 'daemon', ...) has an interactive CLI (Command Line Interface) where you can run commands.
+Every module ('control', 'daemon', ...) has an interactive CLI (Command Line Interface) where you can run commands.

-'control' terminal by default is in CLI mode, but the rest of the terminals are in log mode.
+'control' module by default is in CLI mode, but the rest of the terminals are in log mode.
 You can escape of log mode entering the letter 'q'.

 > Note: you can always resort to `-h` option to get help in the CLI.
 Examples: `-h` (show available commands and its descriptions), `conn -h` (show usage details of `conn` command).

 ### Input files

-The 'formatter' terminal read files from `INPUT_PATH`, the next files should exist in `INPUT_PATH`:
+The 'formatter' module read files from `INPUT_PATH`, the next files should exist in `INPUT_PATH`:

 - `raw_migrations.xlsx`: file with migrations and birds.
 - `raw_outbreaks.xlsx`: file with outbreaks.